makoConstruct/P1/manual.md

 As you do this, convert your points into `reward`, which is either fruit or candy or whatever treat you find appropriate, and eat it.
 We recommend an exchange rate of one date per 8 points (or one dried fig per 12 points).
 Let players keep leftover points between sessions so that they don't go to waste.
 If you've won too much `reward` to eat on your own, you *may* share the spoils with others.
 There are many things about the `reward` system that are wonderful, but one of them is that it makes it very clear how we're supposed to relate to points: You want as much `reward` as you can get, and it doesn't harm you when other players receive `reward`.
 These things may seem obvious given the `reward` framing, but without it, it can be surprisingly difficult to get board gamers to think of points in this way.

 Take a note of your score.
-If the average of your past 5 games were above 16 (?), that's very good, and you have transcended, you become a being of peace, and you may begin to play level 2 games with other transcended players.<br>●
+If the average of your past 5 games were above 16 (?), that's very good, and you have transcended and become a being of peace, and you may begin to host level 2 games.<br>●

 To make things easier at first, you may wish to keep your characters' ability cards together for the next game you play.
 Instead of rerolling an entirely new character, you may prefer to just play a mutation of your previous abilities or desires by replacing a random one with a random new one.
 It's much easier to orient yourself in a new situation if it's a variation on a scenario you've played recently.
 Of course, for the purposes of deciding when to move onto level 2, this will make the average scoring less "fair", so factor accordingly.